tinalexander/tinalexander.github.io/pages/2023/09-september.md

 >
 > Additional work is ongoing to evaluate cost effectiveness in the pediatric populations.
 Next.
 >
-> When asked if the 2023-2024 COVID 19 vaccine is a reasonable and efficient allocation of resources, the majority opinion was yes, with a minority opinion of probably yes, next.
+> When asked if the 2023-2024 COVID 19 vaccine is a reasonable and efficient allocation of resources, the majority opinion was yes, with a minority opinion of probably yes.
+Next.
 >
 > ...
 >